mohitpai/journey-optimizer.en/help/using/configuration/bcc-email.md

 >[!NOTE]
 >
 >You can only define one BCC email address.
-Make sure the BCC address has enough reception capacity to store all the emails that are sent using the current preset.
+Make sure the BCC address has enough reception capacity to store all the emails that are sent using the current surface.
 >
 >More recommendations are listed in [this section](#bcc-recommendations-limitations).

 ![](assets/preset-bcc.png)

-All email messages using this preset will be blind-copied to the BCC email address you entered.
+All email messages using this surface will be blind-copied to the BCC email address you entered.
 From there, they can be processed and archived using an external system.

 >[!CAUTION]
 >
 >Your BCC feature usage will be counted against the number of messages you are licensed for.
-Hence, only enable it in the presets used for critical communications that you wish to archive.
+Hence, only enable it in the surfaces used for critical communications that you wish to archive.
 Check your contract for licensed volumes.

-The BCC email address setting is immediately saved and processed at the preset level.
-When you [create a new message](../messages/get-started-content.md#create-new-message) using this preset, the BCC email address is automatically displayed.
+The BCC email address setting is immediately saved and processed at the surface level.
+When you [create a new message](../messages/get-started-content.md#create-new-message) using this surface, the BCC email address is automatically displayed.

 ![](assets/preset-bcc-in-msg.png)